juanarmentia/smartvase/README.md

 This a smart vase augmented with and Arduino platform that provides you information, such as the new email messages, the weather or the traffic incidences, through a touch screen and LED lights.

-Steps to start the Smart Vase once you have the hardware connected
+Steps to start the Smart Vase once you have connected the hardware following the wiki.

   1. Connect the vase to the mains.
   2. Wait until the display be turned on.